Easy Zucchini Bread Recipe

 - Flour: I use all-purpose flour, unless I’m in France, then I use T45 flour.

-- Baking Soda: For a nice lift, I prefer using baking soda over baking powder in quick breads because I get a better, quicker rise.
+- Baking Soda: For a nice lift, I prefer baking soda to baking powder in quick breads because it gives a quicker, better rise.ย

-- Salt: I always use Kosher salt for baking because I find the flavor to be better and more subtle than table salt.
+- Salt: I always use Kosher salt for baking because I find its flavor is better and more subtle than table salt.

-- Cinnamon, Ginger, Nutmeg, and Ground Cloves are a wonderful mix of spices that will give your zucchini bread fantastic flavor!
+- Cinnamon, Ginger, Nutmeg, and Ground Clovesย make a wonderful spice blend that will give your zucchini bread fantastic flavor!

 - Zucchini: For this recipe, you’ll need two medium-sized zucchinis.
 You don’t need to peel them or remove the seeds; you can use them as is.
 Have a bumper crop of zucchini?
 Try my Chicken Brochettes with Grilled Zucchini Salad.

 - Raisins: I love the mix of golden and dark raisins.
 They have slightly different flavors and levels of sweetness.
-They also make the inside of the bread look more interesting.
+They also make the bread’s interior look more interesting.

 - Walnuts: I love walnuts in this recipe, but you could also swap them for pecans.